-If you're familiar with a GPS - a global positioning system - unit that lets you know if you should turn left or right (or that it's "recalculating" after missing a turn), you have an idea of what farmers have access to in the tractor cab.
+If you're familiar with a GPS - a global positioning system - unit that lets you know if you should turn left or right, you have an idea of what farmers have access to in the tractor cab.

-What farmers use, however, is much more precise - from 6-7 inches all the way down to less than an inch accuracy while moving across a field.
-This technology can do more than just provide directions - it can actually steer the tractor or harvesting equipment, keeping it on track while the farmer monitors all the other pieces of technology and goings-on.
-It reduces overlaps in the field, which are wasteful because they use up more seed and nutrients and require more passes in the tractor.
+What farmers use, however, is much more precise - from 6-7 inches while moving across a field all the way down to less than an inch accuracy.
+This precision agriculture technology does more than just provide directions - it actually steers the tractor or harvesting equipment, keeping it on track while the farmer monitors the other pieces of technology and goings-on.
+It reduces overlaps in the field, which are wasteful because they use more seed and nutrients and require more passes in the tractor.

 Along the way, an on-board computer keeps track of everything through an entire growing season - from how many seeds are planted on every acre, to where crop nutrients and other inputs have been applied to how many bushels are being harvested at the end of the year.
-All this data is available via a thumb drive or wirelessly to a home computer where the farmer can examine the data.
+All this data is available via a thumb drive or wirelessly to a home computer.

 What does that data provide?
 It lets the farmer see how a field performed - what parts of the field had high yields and what parts didn't.
-When combined with soil sampling, which checks the nutrients available to plants in different parts of the field, custom nutrient applications are possible.
+When combined with soil sampling, which checks the nutrients available to plants in different parts of the field, custom fertilizer applications are possible.